Last Updated: March 26, 2026

 Accompanying the short and rounded body are beautiful fins that flow ethereally in the water.
 They have a single dorsal fin, while the rest of the fins are paired.
 Of these, the twin tailed fin is the most remarkable, as it has a forked appearance.

 The wen fish or crown pearlscale goldfish (named for the crown atop their head) have a slightly different appearance, with large and distinct bubbles on their heads.
-These might be given the name of high-headed or hooded pearlscales.
+These is given the name of high-headed or hooded pearlscales.

 Scales